Hint mode is switched on Switch off

 What Are Brady Bonds?

 Brady Bonds are tradable instruments that emerged as a solution to address sovereign debt crises in developing countries during the late 1980s and early 1990s.
-These bonds were named after the then-U.S. Treasury Secretary Nicholas Brady, who introduced the Brady Plan.
+These bonds were named after the prior-U.S. Treasury Secretary Nicholas Brady, who introduced the Brady Plan.
 The Brady Plan aimed to provide relief to countries struggling with high levels of debt, often issued in the form of traditional treasury bonds.

 Brady Bonds were created by converting existing debt issued by developing nations into new bonds.
 The terms of these bonds varied, but they typically had long maturities and a coupon rate.
 They were designed to be more attractive vehicles for bond investors than the original, often high-risk, debt issued by these countries.
 By offering longer maturities and the potential for improved creditworthiness, they attracted both private creditors and commercial banks.